Finger Pulse Oximeter explained, how to read, manage COVID-19, and when to call NHS 999 / 111

 Multi-Lingual videos on how to use an Oximeter at home.
 Either fully translated or with translated subtitles.

-Use a Pulse Oximeter to manage COVID-19 safely, and guard against silent hypoxia
+Use a Finger Pulse Oximeter to manage COVID safely

-How can I choose the right Pulse Oximeter?
+How can I choose the right Finger Pulse Oximeter?

-We advise you only buy a Pulse Oximeter that is 'CE Marked' - this shows that it meets a basic medical equipment safety and accuracy standard and can be sold in the European Union and United Kingdom.
+We advise you only buy a Pulse Oximeter that is 'CE Marked' and a Class 2B medical device- this shows that it meets a basic medical equipment safety and accuracy standard and can be sold in the European Union and United Kingdom.
 Oximeters that say 'for sports and recreation only' don't meet this standard and shouldn't be used medically.
 All the oximeters we list are CE marked [we have checked the packaging or supplier website].

 What should I do next?